 The following migration manual requires a Time Machine backup on an external drive and a hardwrk-adapter fitted to your MacBook Pro like shown in our manual.
 As well it is necessary to deactivate File Vault before the migration.
 Once you are finished you can turn it on again.

 If your MacBook Pro was already shipped with OS X (Mountain) Lion or Mavericks you can, taken an internet connection as given, boot easily over network.
 Therefore you keep "cmd" und "R" pressed while starting your Mac.

 If you have bought OS X Lion in the AppStore you can download an installation file when using "alt" and click.
 Copy the downloaded file to a USB stick or an external harddrive and keep "alt" pressed while booting to select your bootimage from the external device.
 You can do this with Mountain Lion and Mavericks as well, but it is a bit different.
-To make a bootable image on a USB Stick just follow this how to for Mountain Lion, this one for Mavericks and that one for Yosemite.
+To make a bootable image on a USB Stick just follow this how to for Mountain Lion, this one for Mavericks, this one for Yosemite and that one for El Capitan.

 If you want to install an earlier verison of OS X connect your now external Superdrive to a unused USB port on your Mac, start it (press the power button) and hold down "alt" while doing this.
 Put the installation DVD that was included when you bought your MacBook Pro (or a full version DVD of Mac OS X) into your external drive.
 The symbol for the external DVD now should show up on the screen, next to the harddisk symbol.